Gastroesophageal Reflux in Dogs

 Acid reflux in dogs or GERD is a condition characterized by the uncontrollable reverse flow of gastric or intestinal fluids into the tube connecting the throat and the stomach (esophagus).
 This condition is somewhat common in dogs, of any age, though incidence in puppies happens more frequently.

 The reflux of gastric acid, other components of the gastric juices can cause damage to the protective mucus lining the esophagus.
 The result in dogs is an inflamed condition and a very uncomfortable dog.

 In acute care, it would be wise to implement the protocol for diet and exercise first.
+Feed smaller portions of meals, and remove grains from the diet.
 If that approach is unsuccessful, then one could try supplements (or the medications if prescribed by a vet).
 A common recommendation for GERD is Pepcid for dogs.

-If medications are used, it is a good idea to provide a vitamin and mineral supplement as well, and definitely a probiotic.
-Medications are known to deplete nutrients in the body during their use.
-Spectrin makes an excellent compliment to any wellness regimen and Probiotic Miracle effectively replaces healthy flora jeopardized by medications.
+When medications are prescribed, it is a good idea to provide a supplementary vitamin and mineral supplement as well, and definitely a probiotic to balance the nutrient depletion in the body.

 You have no items in your shopping cart.